backdrop-contrib/date_popup_timepicker/README.txt

 INTRODUCTION
 ------------

-The Date Popup Timepicker module adds one more timepicker option for elements of date_popup type and date_popup widgets for date fields provided by the Date module (https://www.drupal.org/project/date).
-It uses jQuery UI Timepicker (By François Gélinas) timepicker library, and provided widget looks very similar to core's jQuery UI Datepicker widget shipped with Drupal core and utilized by the Date module.
+The Date Popup Timepicker module adds more timepicker options for elements of date_popup type and date_popup widgets for date fields provided by the Date module (https://www.drupal.org/project/date).
+The only available option for now is jQuery UI Timepicker (By François Gélinas) timepicker library, and provided widget looks very similar to core's jQuery UI Datepicker widget shipped with Drupal core and utilized by the Date module.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/date_popup_timepicker

- * To submit bug reports and feature suggestions, or to track changes: https://www.drupal.org/project/issues/date_popup_timepicker
+ * To submit bug reports and feature suggestions including new timepicker plugins support, or to track changes: https://www.drupal.org/project/issues/date_popup_timepicker